D-Scaduto/Cradle-RPG/Cloud_Hammer.md

 # Type(s) of Aura

-Water plus air aura In the correct ration combine with the Sacred Artists influence creates Cloud Hammer Madra
+Water plus air aura In the correct ratio combine with the Sacred Artists influence creates Cloud Hammer Madra

 # Foundation